 The focus is on improving the learning outcomes of all students who attend diocesan schools through teaching practices and processes that are evidence-based, data-informed, inclusive and focused on student wellbeing.

-Personnel in the three teams of Curriculum, Learning Technologies and Student Support, work collaboratively to ensure the school and student learning and teaching priorities are appropriately delivered, resourced and aligned with the system strategic goals for education.
+Personnel in the three teams of Curriculum, Digital Innovation and Learning, and Student Support work collaboratively to ensure student learning and teaching priorities are appropriately delivered, resourced and aligned with the system strategic goals for education.

 Key accountabilities include:

 - Providing support, advice and professional development across all curriculum areas K-12

 - Enhancing student and staff engagement with learning, teaching and school operations through effective use of learning technologies

 - Providing access to a range of activities, professional development opportunities, support services and information resources that encourage student wellbeing in our Catholic schools